Transparent dark purple Travel Guide by Insurte logo

 • Follow the steps given to you for your type of residence permit.
 In many cases, it'll continue as follows:

 • Fill out the appropriate application form and print it out.
-Applications for Iceland residence permits must be submitted manually, on paper.
+Applications for Icelandic residence permits must be submitted manually, on paper.

-• Pay the application/processing fee via bank transfer.
-Your application will not be processed if payment hasn't been made before you submit your application.
+• Pay the application/processing fee.
+Your application will not be processed if payment hasn't been made.

 • Mail your application to the provided address.